Hearing the voice problem

 Generally, the patient doesn’t even need to speak words during an examination assessing a vocal problem.
 Singing is far more fruitful for finding a vocal problem than speaking.
 Perhaps I should say, making various, continuous vowel sounds is most helpful, as some people feel they cannot sing.
 If the examiner can listen to a sound at various volumes and various pitches, a vocal impairment will be more easily elicited.

 Robert Bastian has described this process originally for vocal cord swellings.
 Extending that inital thought process can be utilized for all vocal cord impairments.
 By modifying one parameter at a time, when we hear the problem, we will know quite likely where the problem lies, even before we look at the vocal cords.
 Then when we look, we will not be distracted by the color of the vocal cords, for instance.
 We will go straight to where the problem should be and find it.

-During all of these tests, the examiner is really an audio engineer, an engineer listening to the signal – a clear tone.
+During all of these tests, the examiner is really an audio engineer, an engineer listening for a signal – a clear tone.
 The examiner is also searching for any increase in noise.
 An excellent voice has a high signal to noise ratio, that is, a lot of clarity and minimal, unwanted, non-harmonic sound.

 The vowel /i/

 There are some advantages to using the vowel sound “ee” for most of a vocal exam.
 In phonetic English I would write /i/ (or /i:/) as in the word feel or bead.
 This vowel utilizes the most upright position of the larynx and most open position of the pharynx or throat above the voice box.
 It makes examination of the vocal cords with an endoscope easier.
 The /u/ sound is a close second, as in who or boo.
 The other vowels /æ/, /e/, /o/ tend to move the tongue and epiglottis back, narrowing the throat and make visualization of the vocal cords more difficult.